Get Free Solar Panel Quotes

 Each local council in Wales creates their own eligibility criteria and asks for an administration fee of up to 15%, but it may well be worth it.

-Just enter your postcode on this Welsh Government site, and see what your council offers.
+Just enter your postcode on the Welsh government website, and see what your council offers.
+Nest

-This Welsh Government scheme attempts to reduce fuel poverty rates by helping low-income households to become more energy-efficient.
+This Welsh government scheme, Warm Homes Nest, attempts to reduce fuel poverty rates by helping low-income households to become more energy-efficient.

-All you have to do is call Nest’s helpline, and if you qualify, British Gas will assess your home and recommend specific improvements.
+All you have to do is call Nest’s helpline on 0808 808 2244, and if you qualify, you are then assessed for your eligibility to receive a package of free home energy efficiency improvements.

 • Child Tax Credit